-If you’re interested in getting a personalized hair care routine (it only takes minutes), visit [URL] and fill out the MMARA™ hair quiz.
+If you’re interested in getting a personalized hair care routine (it only takes minutes), take the MMARA™ Healthy Hair Quiz.

-- Sunday – Wash Day, Oil Rinse, Deep condition with a heat, if possible.
+- Sunday: Wash Day – Shampoo and deep condition with a heat, if possible.
+For extra moisture, add an oil-rinse in the shower.
 Moisturize new growth and your ends.

-- Monday – Spray water/aloe mixture or water/leave-in conditioner combo and apply either a cream or light oil (jojoba oil) to seal.
-Focus moisture treatment on roots and then work through to ends.
+- Monday: Spray water/aloe mixture or water/leave-in conditioner combo and apply either a cream or light oil (jojoba oil) to seal.
+Focus moisture treatment on your ends and then work through to your roots.

-- Daily: multivitamin, drink plenty of water, utilize protective styles as often as possible and sleep with a satin bonnet/satin pillowcases.
+- Daily: Take a multivitamin and drink plenty of water(hair health starts on the inside!), utilize protective styles as often as possible and sleep with a satin bonnet/satin pillowcases.